-Proposed New Recommendation ITU-T H.28x
+Draft New Recommendation ITU-T H.FEMC

 A Far End Motorised Control Protocol using H.224 in Multimedia Systems

 1 Scope

 This Recommendation covers the elements and procedures to support Far End Motorised Control (FEMC) protocol via as a simplex application mechanism as specified in Recommendation H.224.
 The FEMC protocol is designed to operate in both point-to-point and multipoint simplex modes.